wp-plugins/support-great-writers/readme.txt

 * First, drag the 'Amazon Book Store' widget to your sidebar.
 * Where prompted, set the "Title" you want displayed above the widget
-* Input your Amazon "Affiliate ID" and the Country representing the affiliate program you belong to.
-(Default is 'United States')
 * Select how many product images you want displayed in the widget, 1 or 2.

 **Configure the ASIN pool**

-Now navigate to 'Settings' -> 'Amazon Book Store' and add the ASINs for the products you want to be displayed in the widget.
+Navigate to 'Settings' -> 'Amazon Book Store'.
+Input your Amazon Affiliate ID and country, the add the ASINs for the products you want to be displayed in the widget.
+See [How to Find Amazon ASINs](http://askville.amazon.com/find-Amazon-ASIN-product-details-page/AnswerViewer.do?requestId=11106037) for more information.
 There are two categorizations of settings:

 * POST Specific:  If set, these products will be displayed when users are reading the designated POST.
 * Default: If the request is to a POST that does not have specific ASINs defined, then the widget will display products from this group.

-**Wow - that was easy!**

-Yes -- it's that easy.

 == Frequently Asked Questions ==

 = Can I Use This Widget More Than Once In My Sidebar? = Yes.
 Absolutely.
-Each instance can be configured separately.
-Give them separate titles - even separate Affiliate IDs.
-You **must** use the same Affiliate 'country' for each widget instance, however.
+The widget will keep track of which products have already been displayed on the page and will ensure that duplicates are not shown.

 == Screenshots ==

 1. Widget displayed in the Widget manager.
 2. Widget displayed in the Side-Bar (your styling may differ)
 3. Widget process flow, illustrating how the products are selected for display
-4. ASIN pool configuration for POSTs and for Default pool
+4. ASIN configuration for POSTs and for Default pool

 == Upgrade Notice ==

+= 2.1.2 =
+* This version fixes the `Parse error: syntax error, unexpected '[' in SGW_Widget.class.php on line 7` error.

+= 2.1.0 =
+* Affiliate ID and Country are now managed on the Settings page - you will need to update these values after upgrading.

+= 2.0.0 =
+* Improved administration screen layout.
+* WordPress 4.1 compliant.

+= 1.1.2 =
+* Upgraded to jQuery and made WordPress 4.x compatible.

 = 1.1.1 =
 * Fixed problem with wrapping of form labels on the Settings page.